 As part of the hackathon, an FPGA board was provided to each participant with a reference design as a baseline for the hackathon challenge.
 In addition, a training workshop was conducted which included basic training in operating the FPGA board, designing in Verilog, running the software toolchain and machine learning basic.
 All the needed tools, training workshop recording and reference material were provided online to all hackathon participants.

-Through the analysis of the hackathon data, which was performed as part of this study, we examined students’ perception of the required skills, prior to the hackathon challenge as well as following 24 hours afterwards.
+Through the analysis of the hackathon data, which was performed as a part of this study, we examined students’ perception of the required skills, prior to the hackathon challenge as well as following 24 hours afterwards.
 Thirty students, spanning from junior to senior years of study in the electrical and computer engineering department at the Faculty of engineering, answered open questionnaires prior and after the event.
 In addition, students were asked to point-out any significant change of their perception following their hackathon participation.
 Quantitative and qualitative data extracted from the questionnaires was validated, processed, analyzed and categorized by engineering educational experts.
 According to our findings, while technical know-how and persistence skills were considered as essential pre and post the event, students testified that the event intensified the importance of additional skills such as team collaboration, system-level thinking and hardware-software integration perspective.

 Keywords: Hackathon, RISC-V, Machine Learning, Students’ perception, Electrical and Computer Engineering